chaosma/snark-verifier-cli/README.md

 The snark-verifier accepts a specific format.
 Let's denote it as ".snark" file.
 A snark file includes the proof of a plonkish circuit and protocol information used by proof aggregation.

-`snark-verifier-cli` has $3$ commands. `read` command reads a snark file and print it out. `verify` command verifies a snark file. `aggregate` command aggregates multiple proofs inside a fold.
+`snark-verifier-cli` has $3$ commands. `read` command reads a snark file and print it out. `verify` command verifies a snark file. `aggregate` command aggregates multiple proofs inside a folder.

 Here are some command examples: